adafruit/circuitpython-weekly-newsletter/README.md

 # Python for Microcontrollers Newsletter

 Content for the Adafruit Python for Microcontrollers newsletter.
-Its emailed out each week on Tuesdays.
+It's emailed out each week on Tuesdays.
 Sign up to get them [here](https://www.adafruitdaily.com/).

 # Contribute!